April 01, 2017

-From greenhouses to golf greens, row crops to research stations and cattle to kiwi, nearly 400 young farmers were in Montgomery this weekend learning lessons from lucrative farmers.
+From greenhouses to golf greens, row crops to research stations and cattle to kiwi, nearly 400 young farmers were in Montgomery March 3-4 learning lessons from lucrative farmers.

 “While workshops can be very beneficial, there's nothing like visiting with other farmers on a beautiful March day and seeing how they make a living,” said State Young Farmers Committee Chairman Jerry Allen Newby of Limestone County.
 “I learned a lot during this conference that I can take back home to north Alabama, and I think other young farmers did, too.”

-Saturday at breakfast, conference attendees received a legislative update and were encouraged to attend the Federation’s skeet shoot fundraiser in November.
-The shoot benefits the Alabama Farmers Agriculture Foundation (AFAF), which funds scholarships and Alabama Ag in the Classroom.
+March 4 at breakfast, conference attendees received a legislative update and were encouraged to attend the Federation’s skeet shoot fundraiser in November.
+The shoot benefits the Alabama Farmers Agriculture Foundation (AFAF), which funds college scholarships and Alabama Ag in the Classroom

 Participants then hit the road for farm tours across central Alabama.